The 7 steps you NEED to take to set your family up for long term success when you get a financial windfall

 Yup, you heard me!
 You should take 5% of the money and spend it on whatever you want to, a spa day, a new game console, a trip to swim park, whatever.
 Go have fun!

 Deprivation is a sure-fire way to burn out and just give up and quit.
 You need to be responsible with your money, but you also need to live (just a little!).

 Caveat: If you have been known to be a little splurgy splurge in the past you really need to EXTRA planful with this.
 Because this is the spot that most people will get tripped up on.

 This is not the time to buy your niece’s dog a diamond collar.
 Everyone seems to think the money will last forever, it won’t.
 Don’t be stupid like these celebrities that filed for bankruptcy!
 Their sudden money & fame didn’t help them at all, in fact, it ruined them.
 I repeat…

 4. Attack high-interest debt like a ninja

-If you have your emergency fund covered, then you should focus on paying off any high-interest rate debt next, such as credit cards.
+If you have your emergency fund covered, then next up on your financial plan should be to focus on paying off any high-interest rate debt, such as credit cards.
 Interest rates can kill you, albeit a slow and quiet death, but painful.

 For example, my family’s last cc bill was for $2,600.
 If I made only the minimum payment, it would take us 17 years to pay it off, with a 15.9% APR.
 OMG!
 That $2,600 bill would end up costing us $5,585, that’s crazy!